Synthetic Programming and Guidelines

 Synthetic Combat Restrictions During Code Delta/Hijack

-Delta Alert is activated under circumstances such as a hostile boarding force, which prioritize self-preservation of the Synthetic and the survival of their crew.
+Delta Alert is activated under circumstances such as a hostile boarding force, which prioritizes self-preservation of the Synthetic and the survival of their crew.
 Once Delta Alert is initiated, the Synthetic’s restrictions to combat are rescinded to ensure this.
-Their objective is to eliminate any threat which is posed to itself or those under its protection.
 Even so, priority duties such as medical care, evacuation of others, and maintaining defenses should not be neglected.
 The option of engaging hostiles is available, but a Synthetic would only use it as necessary - with the ultimate goal of causing the enemy to disengage or otherwise be pacified.
 The priority still remains of assisting in lifesaving medical procedures, and facilitating the evacuation to a safe location for team personnel.

 Mutinies

 How a synthetic player acts in a mutiny is ultimately their choice.
 The two main choices are usually to stay neutral, acting as a medic for both sides and will not be targeted in the mutiny, or you can align yourself with the commanding staff being overthrown.
 Should you wish to protect the command staff, your job is not to turn into Robocop or a machine of mass murder in the name of the law.
 You may use non-lethal tactics to subdue mutineers attempting to break into the CIC to overthrow command.
 Remember your task is primarily to keep the Commander and his staff safe, not to take down the whole mutiny yourself.
 As with server mutiny rules, once you have picked a side you may not switch mid-mutiny.
-A Synthetic who wishes to stay neutral in a mutiny is not forced to follow orders that will conflict with this programming.
+A synthetic who wishes to stay neutral in a mutiny is not forced to follow orders that will conflict with this programming.
+Once a mutiny has concluded the synthetic if alive should align itself with the victorious side and continue its duties.

 Alien Interactions